China's drone export rules are easy to summarize badly because there are two separate files in play.

 What Buyers Should Not Assume

-Three assumptions need to die before September.
+Three assumptions need to die before the next enterprise shipment.

 First, do not assume "consumer" and "civilian" mean the same thing in practice.
 A civilian sale with high-precision measurement capability can still sit in a more sensitive category than a plain camera-drone sale.